|

 put the speakers closer to these walls, then you have to put them

 also closer to the back wall at the same time.
-In practice this means
+Because the balance

-the speaker can be moved to and fro.
+can give good results.
 LP & CD Some

 people think that CD is superior in establishing a real to life